Battle of Vittorio Veneto: Aftermath

 The Austrian command ordered its troops to cease hostilities on 3 November.
 Following the signing of the armistice, Austrian General Weber informed his Italian counterparts that the Imperial army had already laid down its weapons, and asked to cease combat immediately and to stop any further Italian advance.
 The proposal was sharply rejected by the Italian General Badoglio, who threatened to stop all negotiations and to continue the war.
 General Weber repeated the request.
 Even before the order to cease hostilities, the Imperial Army had already started to collapse, beginning a chaotic retreat.
 Italian troops continued their advance until 3 p.m. on 4 November.
-The occupation of all Tyrol, including Innsbruck, was completed in the following days.
+The occupation of all Tyrol, including Innsbruck, was completed by end of November.

 Under the terms of the Austrian-Italian Armistice of Villa Giusti, Austria-Hungary's forces were required to evacuate not only all territory occupied since August 1914 but also South Tirol, Tarvisio, the Isonzo Valley, Gorizia, Trieste, Istria, western Carniola, and Dalmatia.
 All German forces should be expelled from Austria-Hungary within 15 days or interned, and the Allies were to have free use of Austria-Hungary's internal communications.
 They were also obliged to allow the transit of the Entente armies, to reach Germany from the South.

+In order to block this, Bavarian troops marched into Tyrol.
+Austrian institutions protested as they were obliged to do according to the terms of the armistice.
+Apart from the blowing up of a bridge south of Brixen to slow down Italian advances no combats ensued.
+The Bavarians retreated as soon as Italian troops arrived.
+Thus they left Franzensfeste on 9 November and Gossensass on 10 November.
+The discipline of the soldiers also suffered from the fact that the German socialist Kurt Eisner had declared Bavaria to become the People's State of Bavaria, on 8 November 1918.

-Beginning in November 1918, the Italian Army with 20,000–22,000 soldiers occupied Innsbruck and all North Tyrol.
+In early November Italian troops received orders to march towards Landeck and Innsbruck and by the end of November 1918, the Italian Army with 20,000–22,000 soldiers occupied North Tyrol.